First Monkeypox case in Riverside County confirmed; patient treated in Coachella Valley - KESQ

 Check Out Our Full Interview with Riverside County's Chief of Disease Control

-The county's first probable case of monkeypox was announced by health officials. last week.
+The county's first probable case of monkeypox was announced by health officials two weeks ago.
 County officials said the patient was a man, under the age of 60, located in eastern Riverside County.
+That patient is the one that was confirmed positive for monkeypox.

-So far, the county has only reported one probable case of the disease.
+Spokesperson for Riverside County's Health Department,Jose Arballo, said 14 residents were screened for monkeypox.
+Five of those matched enough criteria of the virus and were tested for it.
+However, only one positive patient was confirmed.
+The county says no other cases are being tested at this time.

-On Wednesday, Eisenhower Health addressed requests from valley residents for the monkeypox vaccine.
+"Not every rash is monkey box, and not every rash would be where he would be, it would necessitate testing, you have to take the entire picture into consideration," said Arballo.

 Talk to your doctor if: